Devon Harris

+Early life

-Harris grew up in the Kingston ghetto of Sunrise Drive in Olympic Gardens (known as "Waterhouse," or "Firehouse," because it was a volatile area).
-A graduate of Drews Ave Secondary School, Ardenne High School, and Royal Military Academy Sandhurst, Harris had been an avid football player and track and field participant, with his dream being to represent Jamaica in the 1984 Summer Olympics in the 800m and 1500m events.
-Since the idea for a Jamaican Bobsled Team was pitched to the Jamaica Defence Force, Harris, as a lieutenant in the Second Battalion, first came across the proposal in a weekly army publication called "Force Orders" in September 1987.
+Harris was born in Jamaica in 1964.
+He grew up in the Kingston ghetto of Sunrise Drive in Olympic Gardens (known as "Waterhouse," or "Firehouse," because it was a volatile area).
+A graduate of Drews Ave Primary School, Ardenne High School, and Royal Military Academy Sandhurst, Harris had been an avid football player and track and field participant, with his dream being to represent Jamaica in the 1984 Summer Olympics in the 800m and 1500m events.

+Olympics

+When the idea for a Jamaican Bobsled Team was pitched to the Jamaica Defense Force, Harris was a lieutenant in the Second Battalion.
+He first came across the proposal in a weekly army publication called "Force Orders" in September 1987.
 The text had called for those who wished to "undergo rigorous and dangerous training" to represent Jamaica in the Winter Olympics.
 Harris initially thought the idea was ridiculous, but was eventually convinced to participate by his colonel, Lt.
 Col Alan Douglas.
 At the team selections, Harris ended up with the fastest push time.